kynex7510/KYGX/DOCS.md

 ## Synchronous execution

-Sometimes an application has to wait for a command to be completed to continue, for example when using `TextureCopy` when copying some data.
+Sometimes an application has to wait for a command to be completed to continue, for example when using `TextureCopy`, an application might want to invalidate the destination buffer's cache.
 A command may be executed with `ctrgxExecSync`: this function halts execution of the current command buffer, executes the given command, wait for completion, and then resume the execution of the command buffer.

+## Wrappers

+Wrappers for all GX commands are exposed by the headers under the [Wrappers](Include/GX/Wrappers) folder. `ctrgxAdd*` is used with a command buffer, while `ctrgxSync*` is used for synchronous execution.